-- 1. Using Sources with Accuracy
+- 1. Using Sources With Accuracy - 2.
+Ethical vs. Unethical Source Use

-- 2. Writer's Ethics

-- 3. Example of Unethical Use of a Source

-1. Using Sources with Accuracy
+1. Using Sources With Accuracy

 The accurate use of sources is important.
-It applies to both the recording of bibliographic data from a source, and the use of a source's ideas, assertions and content.
+It applies to both the recording of bibliographic data from a source, and the use of a source's ideas, assertions, and content.
 Most academic essays must include a bibliography so that readers can check the support for the writer's work.
-The option to do so is available to readers when the writer has accurately recorded his or her source's author, title and publication information, including any umbrella source (for print articles), URL (for websites), and page or paragraph numbers (for quoted and summarized material).
+The option to do so is available to readers when the writer has accurately recorded the source's author, title, and publication information, including any umbrella source (for print articles), URL (for websites), and page or paragraph numbers (for quoted and summarized material).